 How to apply

-Download and complete our Council Tax Support application form, and email with supporting evidence to email@example.com.
+If you have not claimed Universal Credit, download and complete our form (below), and email with supporting evidence to firstname.lastname@example.org.
 Or send a printed copy to Benefits, Lewis House, Manvers Street, Bath BA1 1JG.

 Please note, applications must be made online, by email, or by post, but you can call us for advice and support on 01225 47 77 77 and select the option for 'Benefits' (available Monday to Thursday 10am to 5pm, and Friday 10am to 4.30pm).